LLMs Faithfully and Iteratively Compute Answers During CoT: A Systematic Analysis With Multi-step Arithmetics: Limitations

 \section{Limitations}

-\paragraph{Comprehensiveness of experimental settings} Some experiments were conducted with a limited scope; for example, the experiments with various models in \cref{subsec:experiments} are conducted only on the Level 3 task.
-Additionally, causal interventions (\cref{sec:intervention}) are performed only with Qwen2.5-7B.
-Conducting our experiment with more models and tasks will further enhance the generalizability of the results.

-\paragraph{Variety of task} We analyzed the internal reasoning patterns of language models using synthetic arithmetic reasoning tasks.
+\paragraph{Variety of tasks} We analyzed the internal reasoning patterns of language models using synthetic arithmetic reasoning tasks.
 The use of synthetic data allows for more detailed control compared to experiments on natural language tasks.
 However, vocabulary and expression diversity, for example, are limited compared to natural language tasks.
-Therefore, conducting similar analyses on reasoning tasks will verify whether the results of this study apply to other broader, realistic contexts as well.
-Additionally, in our study, we focus on a single reasoning-chain pattern, and it would be desirable to also conduct experiments using other reasoning chain strategies and formats.
-On the other hand, controlling the length and granularity of them is difficult because there are various options.
-Conducting experiments for other reasoning chain strategies and formats is expected to provide more general insights.
+Therefore, conducting similar analyses on more realistic reasoning tasks in natural language will verify whether the results of this study apply to other broader, realistic contexts as well.
+In addition, we focused on the tasks that presumably require step-by-step reasoning as the CoT process, but as suggested in existing studies (\cref{sec:related_work}), the situation may be different if the task is, in the first place, so simple that CoT is no longer needed.

-\paragraph{Probing methods} Interpreting internal mechanisms of LMs using probing have been actively conducted in our field \cite{conneau-etal-2018-cram,tenney2018what,campbell2023localizing,li2023emergent}; however, there are criticisms regarding the validity of some probing approaches~\cite{liu-etal-2023-cognitive,burns2023discovering}.
+\paragraph{Probing methods} Interpreting internal mechanisms of LLMs using probing has been actively conducted in our field \cite{conneau-etal-2018-cram,tenney2018what,campbell2023localizing,li2023emergent}; however, there are criticisms regarding the validity of some probing approaches~\cite{liu-etal-2023-cognitive,burns2023discovering}.
 One way to overcome such concerns will be to analyze the generality of obtained results through more diverse methodologies~\cite{gurnee2023finding,Bricken2023Monosemanticity}.